-First-rate remake of the 1962 psychological thriller sees Denzel Washington as the US Army Major who suspects a conspiracy in the race for the White House.
-With the action shifted from the Korean War to the Gulf, Liev Schreiber plays the president whose heroic past isn't quite what it seems.
-Look out for Meryl Streep in full Margaret Thatcher mode as his controlling mother.
+Denzel Washington stars in Jonathan Demme's first-rate remake of the classic 1962 psychological thriller as US Army major Ben Marco, who suspects a conspiracy behind the race for the White House.
+The action shifts from the Korean War to the Gulf War, with Liev Schreiber as the president whose heroic past isn't quite what it seems and Meryl Streep a force to be reckoned with as his controlling mother.

 The only sort of chip you might imagine settling inside US President George W Bush would be of the French fried variety.